Divorce and remarriage is a fact of life in today’s world. Millions routinely engage in this practice. But this was never what God intended!

 This is a profound statement!
 The husband must strive to conduct himself toward his wife as Christ does toward His Church, nurturing, guiding, encouraging and providing for his wife.

 Verses 24-25 and 28 further explain this analogy: “Therefore as the Church is subject unto Christ, so let the wives be to their own husbands in every thing.
 Husbands, love your wives, even as Christ also loved the Church, and gave Himself for it…So ought men to love their wives as their own bodies.
 He that loves his wife loves himself.”
 How true!

 You can overcome even the most severe marriage problems.
-I encourage you to read the following booklets: You Can Build a Happy Marriage, The Purpose of Marriage – Ever Obsolete?, Sex – Its Unknown Dimension and, for those considering marriage for the first time or remarriage, Dating and Courtship – God’s Way.
+I encourage you to read the following literature: You Can Build a Happy Marriage, The Purpose of Marriage – Ever Obsolete?, and Sex – Its Unknown Dimension.
+For those considering marriage for the first time or remarriage, request our book Dating and Courtship – God’s Way.
 You may also wish to read our thorough brochure on the family, Assault on the Family.

 They will make a difference!